collective/collective.portlet.collectionbysubject/README.rst

 Settings include:

+Portlet header
-Portlet header - the title of the portlet
+  the title of the portlet
+Target collection
+  the collection that the portlet will use
+Group by
-Target collection - the collection that the portlet will use Group by - the subject that you would like to group the items by Cache duration - the lenghth of time the results should be cached
+  the subject that you would like to group the items by Cache duration the length of time the results should be cached

 The output looks similar to this::